jnozzi/cocoadev.com/SiteContent/General/NSTextViewSetHidden.markdown

 Where code is posted containing an obvious mistake, then yes, I think that gently pointing it out is likely to be a good idea.
 But read what you wrote - you just sound like an arse.

 ----
-But this ''is'' an obvious mistake.
+But this *is* an obvious mistake.

-People often think that because they spent sixteen hours a day using their computer and experiencing all the various [[GUIs]] on it, they are qualified to make great [[GUIs]].
+People often think that because they spent sixteen hours a day using their computer and experiencing all the various General/GUIs on it, they are qualified to make great General/GUIs.
 It's not true.
-Designing a good interface is ''hard'', and there are a lot of rules and guidelines on how to do it that are not obvious.
+Designing a good interface is *hard*, and there are a lot of rules and guidelines on how to do it that are not obvious.

 There are a lot of people out there who aren't aware of some basic rules, like "view should not hide and show without very good reason".
-This is not a fault, it's just ignorance, like somebody using <code>+stringWithCString:</code> because they don't realize how badly it will fail with non-English text.
+This is not a fault, it's just ignorance, like somebody using     +stringWithCString: because they don't realize how badly it will fail with non-English text.
 Now, why should I point out the latter but not the former?

 Yes, there are legitimate reasons to do this.
 It's also likely that the poster was simply creating bad design.
 If he wasn't, then he can pass over the advice and move on.
 If he was, then hopefully he will take it to heart and understand why it's bad design.